TrayanStefanov/Freelance-ProfitRecovery/README.md

      - It will run on http://localhost:5173

 ### Setting up Env
-     - Greate MongoDB Account and Database
+     - Create MongoDB Account and Database
      - Create Upstash Account
      - Create Cloudinary Account